FAIRmat-NFDI/nomad-docs/docs/howto/develop/setup.md

 integration tests, you will need to have a server running with the correct configuration.
 To do this, follow these steps:

-1. Have the docker infrastructure running: `docker compose up`
+1. Have the docker infrastructure running: `docker compose up -d`

 2. Have the `nomad appworker` running with the config found in `gui/tests/nomad.yaml`: